Nonlinear Distributionally Robust Optimization: The Frank-Wolfe Algorithm

 Implementation of the FW algorithm only requires a well-defined notion of the G-derivative, and as seen in Lemma~\ref{lemma:RR-directional derivatives}, such objects can be computed by means of a few finite-dimensional quantities in several problems of interest.
-Moreover, even though the \emph{FW-problem}~\eqref{eq:main-FW} is infinite-dimensional in nature, it admits tractable finite-dimensional convex reformulations for many relevant applications similar to linear DROs~\cite{kuhn2019wasserstein}.This is a compelling reason to investigate FW methods for optimization problems over probability distributions, particularly in the setting of \eqref{eq:main-opt} with a non-linear risk measure.
+Moreover, even though the \emph{FW-problem}~\eqref{eq:main-FW} is infinite-dimensional in nature, it admits tractable finite-dimensional convex reformulations for many relevant applications similar to linear DROs~\cite{kuhn2019wasserstein}.
+This is a compelling reason to investigate FW methods for optimization problems over probability distributions, particularly in the case of nonlinear risk measures as in~\eqref{eq:main-opt}.